theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/samples/calculate-the-length-of-the-sap-type-quan--when-setting-up-an-rfc-server.md

 ---
 layout: page
-title: Calculate the length of the SAP type QUAN when setting up an RFC-Server
+title: Calculate the length of the SAP type QUAN when using an RFC-Server
 description: How to calculate the length of the SAP type QUAN when setting up an RFC-Server
 permalink: /:collection/:path
 weight: 32